Want to work with us - a charity that is working hard to change the lives of families with complex difficulties?

 We are innovators, working at the hard edge of child protection and stopping childhood adversity and trauma by working with young mums and dads.
 We are always looking for new ways of working, teaching and talking with families and young parents.

-Being a small charity, we can move fast, be dynamic and try out new ideas.
+Being smaller, we can move fast, be dynamic and try out new ideas.

 Sometimes families leave our residential houses with their children.
 Heartbreakingly, even when they have tried their hardest, this doesnt always happen because it’s not safe for the child.
 We know that leaving our assessment centre is just the start of another journey for these parents and we do our best to prepare them for it.